Slovakia national football team: 1994–present: Slovakia

 Slovakia's first official international after regaining independence was a 1–0 victory in Dubai over the United Arab Emirates on 2 February 1994.
 Their first home match was a 4–1 victory against Croatia in Bratislava on 20 April 1994.
 Slovakia suffered their biggest defeat since independence (6–0) on 22 June 1995 in Mendoza against Argentina.
 Their biggest victories (7–0) have come against Liechtenstein in 2004 as well as San Marino (twice) in 2007 and 2009.

 Slovakia attempted qualifying for a major championship as an independent team for the first time in Euro 1996 qualifying, but finished in third place in their qualifying group, behind Romania and France, recording wins against Poland, Israel and Azerbaijan, twice.
 In the 1998 World Cup qualifiers, Slovakia finished fourth in their six-team group with five wins, one draw, and four defeats.
 Their first four games in this were all wins, one of them against their Czech neighbors, helping the team reach their highest FIFA World Ranking to date, 17th.

+Slovakia came close to securing a berth at the 2006 FIFA World Cup in Germany after finishing second in their group ahead of Russia and behind Portugal, before being eliminated by Spain in their qualification play-off, 6–2 on aggregate.